 These people were instrumental in the founding of the Indiana University Geologic Field Station.
-They contributed greatly to the Field Station and the Indiana University Geological Sciences program during their affiliation with the University.
+They contributed greatly to the Field Station and the Indiana University Earth Sciences program during their affiliation with the University.

 The impetus and vision that created the Indiana University Geologic Field Station came from Charles Frederick Deiss.
 His experience in the Rockies and his teaching at the University of Montana (1929-45) led him to select the South Boulder Valley as the site for the Field Station when he came to Indiana as department chairman and State Geologist in 1945.